Rk-2005/Rk-2005/README.md

 ## 🚀 About Me

 I'm a tech-driven developer passionate about building real-time, scalable web applications and solving complex algorithmic problems.
-I love turning ideas into products — whether it's building an online exam monitoring system or creating a dynamic real-time chat platform.
+I love turning ideas into products.

 ---